gunnarvoet/sp-overflow-energetics/README.md

 Model data are stored on google drive and can be retrieved via `make` calls.

-Code to run all analysis steps and generate plots for the paper in [code/](code/).
-All analysis steps are documented in the Makefile, type `make help` for an overview.
+The source code to run all analysis steps and generate plots for the manuscript is contained in [code/](code/).
+All analysis steps are documented in the [Makefile](Makefile), type `make help` for an overview.

 The source code for the manuscript is contained in [doc/](doc/).